 The total amount of conducting tissue remains about the same from roots to leaves.
 In terms of water movement, the velocity of movement might be expected to be uniform throughout the entire axial system of stem, branches, and twigs.
 Because some trees (e.g., oaks) have thick twigs, however, the velocity of water movement is greater in the stem than in the twigs at any time.
 Similarly, in tree species with slender branches (such as birches), the reverse is true.
 Normally the proportion of xylem to leaves supplied by that xylem is greater in plants growing in dry habitats than in plants found in wet ones and may be as much as 700 times greater in certain desert plants than in aquatic plants and herbs of relatively humid forest floors.
 The leaves of dry-habitat plants thus are more richly supplied with water-conducting xylem tissue than are those of moist habitats.

 The velocity of sap movement in trees varies throughout a 24-hour period.
 During the night, especially a rainy night, sap flow may stop; velocity increases with daylight, peak rates being found in the early afternoon.
-Peak velocities correlate with vessel size; the rate of sap flow in trees with small vessels is about 2 metres (7 feet) per hour; that in trees with large vessels, about 50 metres (160 feet) per hour.
+Peak velocities correlate with vessel size; the rate of sap flow in trees with small vessels is about 2 meters (7 feet) per hour; that in trees with large vessels, about 50 meters (160 feet) per hour.
 The energy required to lift water in both cases is comparable; in trees with large pores, water simply moves faster through fewer and larger vessels.

 It was demonstrated about 1900 that living cells of the stem are not responsible for water movement.
 It is now generally recognized that water in the xylem moves passively along a gradient of decreasing pressures.
 Under certain special conditions, water is pushed up the stem by root pressure.
 This may be the case with herbaceous (nonwoody) plants in the greenhouse under conditions of ample water supply and little transpiration.
 In nature, these conditions may be met in early spring before the leaves emerge, when the soil is wet and transpiration is low.
 Under such conditions, water movement is caused by active uptake of ions (charged particles) and by the entry of water from the soil into the roots.
 Most of the time, however, water is pulled into the leaves by transpiration.
 A gradient of decreasing pressures from the base to the top of a tree can be measured, even though pressures are low.

-A vacuum pump cannot pull water to a height of more than 10 metres (about 33 feet).
-Since many trees are far taller than 10 metres, the mechanism by which they move water to their crowns has been investigated.
+A vacuum pump cannot pull water to a height of more than 10 meters (about 33 feet).
+Since many trees are far taller than 10 meters, the mechanism by which they move water to their crowns has been investigated.
 Is it possible for trees to pull water into their crowns along a decreasing pressure gradient or do they employ some other mechanism?
 If trees pull water, that in the xylem would have to be held on the tracheid and vessel walls by adhesion, and water molecules would have to hold together by cohesion.
 The hypothesis that water is pulled upward along a pressure gradient during transpiration has been called the cohesion theory.
 Two critical requirements of the cohesion mechanism of water ascent are (1) sufficient cohesive strength of water and (2) existence of tensions (i.e., pressures below zero) and tension gradients in stems of transpiring trees.

 Although the tensile strength of water is very high, an excessive pull exerted on a water column will break it.
-The tallest trees are about 100 metres (330 feet) high.
+The tallest trees are about 100 meters (330 feet) high.
 A nonmoving water column at an atmospheric pressure of 1 atmosphere at the base of the tree is exposed to a pressure of −9 atmospheres (i.e., a tension of 9 atmospheres) at the top.
 Under conditions of peak flow at midday, this gradient increases by about 50 percent; in other words, a transpiring sequoia would have a pressure in the xylem of at least −14 atmospheres at the top if the basal pressure is 1 atmosphere.
 If the pressure at the base is −10 atmospheres because of dry soil, however, the pressure at the top drops to −25 atmospheres.
 It has been demonstrated that water columns in the xylem can withstand this tension, or pull, without breaking.

 Negative pressures and gradients of negative pressures have been shown to exist in trees with an ingeniously simple device called the pressure bomb.
 A small twig is inserted in a container (the pressure bomb), its cut stump emerging from a tightly sealed hole.
 As pressure is applied to the container and gradually increased, water from the xylem emerges from the cut end as soon as the pressure being applied is equal to the xylem tension that existed when the twig was cut.
 This method has been used to measure gradients of negative pressures in trees.
 Movement in the xylem is by mass flow of the whole solution, and the force is either the tension pull of transpiration or root pressure, or both.
 In general, however, water movement in the xylem is by transpiration pull.
 The mechanism of phloem transport remains unclear (see below).